 Chromium Leather Characteristics

-Colors of the leather remain unchanged during the product’s entire lifespan, meaning a patina will not develop
+- Colors of the leather remain unchanged during the product’s entire lifespan, meaning a patina will not develop

-- The process of chrome tanning creates toxic wastewater that has detrimental environmental impact, (especially in the third world)
+- The process of chrome tanning creates toxic wastewater that has detrimental environmental impact, (especially in the developing world)

-Chrome tanned products don't appear very natural and often carry a chemical smell.
+- Chrome tanned products often carry a chemical smell and can look artificial

 What is Vegan Leather